srikns/ca-apm-plugin/README.md

 ca-apm jenkins plugin
 ---------------------
-See https://cawiki.ca.com/display/SASWAT/MAA-TixChange+APM+10+Demo+For+Gartner for an overview of the Tixchange project.
+See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin for an overview of the Tixchange project.

-Tixchange Setup
+Plugin Setup
 ---------------
 See https://cawiki.ca.com/display/SASWAT/CA+-+APM+Jenkins+Plugin for information on setting up and running thise on a local box.